Isfhan/secure-file-transfer-client/README.md

 (async () => {
     try {
-        // Connect using the appropriate options (ftpOptions for FTP/FTPS or sftpOptions for SFTP) await client.connect(ftpOptions);
+        // Connect using the appropriate options (ftpOptions for FTP/FTPS or sftpOptions for SFTP)
+        // For SFTP with proxy, use sftpOptionsWithProxy instead await client.connect(ftpOptions);
         console.log('Connected successfully.');